Skip to content

 Chamomile, Green tea, Calendula, Rosemary, Sage, Horsetail, Thyme, Lavender and Tea tree oils each have unique properties that are beneficial to our hair and scalp.
 As included in our range of herbal products as well as our Hair and Scalp oil blend, they can be used topically to gently and safely provide the best chance for your crowning glory- your hair.

-Studies
+References and Studies

 A study done by Jamieson M and Ormerod AD at the Department of Dermatology, Aberdeen Royal Infirmary, Foresterhill, Scotland, using essential oils of Thyme, Rosemary, Lavender and Cedarwood diffused into a base of Jojoba and Grapeseed oil, found that the participants using the oil in a massage treatment to the scalp showed a significant improvement in their alopecia areata (hair loss) compared to the participants that only used a plain carrier oil massage blend.
 It was concluded that the results showed “aromatherapy to be a safe and effective treatment for alopecia areata.
 Treatment with these essential oils was significantly more effective than treatment with the carrier oil alone”.